-A major concern of the SRD design is pinch points along the SRD path between the telescope and the Nasmyth Deck.
-The amount of allowable spaces at the L4 location and the top end to attach stages are limited.
-At the L4, location (Figure 9), the beams are required to fold over to the +Z direction of the spiders.
-The current knuckle or corner structure clears the Nasmyth Deck by no more than 35 to 50 mm when the telescope is at 20° to 23° elevation.
-The opto-mechanical fixtures that must be located in this area has approximately 20cm in the +Z direction.
-Two fold mirrors and possibly a PSD are needed to be located here.
+A major concern of the SRD design is the presence of pinch points along the SRD path between the telescope and the Nasmyth Deck.
+This limits the allowable space at the L4 location and the top end to attach components.
+At the L4 location (Figure 9), the beams are required to fold over to the +Z direction of the spiders.
+The current knuckle or corner structure clears the Nasmyth Deck by no more than 35 to 50 mm when the telescope is at $20^{\circ}$ to $23^{\circ}$ elevation.
+Any opto-mechanical fixtures that must be located in this area have only approximately 20cm in the +Z direction.
+Two fold mirrors and an optional PSD need to be located here.